AboudyKreidieh/h-baselines/README.md

 # for SAC
 from hbaselines.goal_conditioned.sac import GoalConditionedPolicy
 ```

+This network consists of sequences of meta-policies, $\pi_i, \ i > 0$, which assign
+goals to the policy within the hierarchy immediately below them, $\pi_{i-1}$.
+The lowest level within the hierarchy, $\pi_0$, sometimes referred to as the
+*worker* policy, then performs environmental actions in an attempt to achieve
+the goal assigned to it within the environment.

+The "goals" assigned by

 This network consists of a high-level, or Manager, policy <img src="/tex/be447d665f2aa387ed81a35d066e256b.svg?invert_in_darkmode&sanitize=true" align=middle width=21.03516194999999pt height=14.15524440000002pt/> that
 computes and outputs goals <img src="/tex/2bf33ae14059440820ce394b792cd99e.svg?invert_in_darkmode&sanitize=true" align=middle width=98.10126644999998pt height=24.65753399999998pt/> every <img src="/tex/63bb9849783d01d91403bc9a5fea12a2.svg?invert_in_darkmode&sanitize=true" align=middle width=9.075367949999992pt height=22.831056599999986pt/> time